If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 - Rule 2: 25,000 ₸ salary + 35% from services

-Go to Payroll > Calculation criteria and click Add criterion.
+Go to Payroll > Payroll Criteria and click Add a criterion.

 Name: Turnover 500,000